JerrardL/tesseract/README.md

 The default model used by the recogniser is EN-US, so ensure you download the *US English* model first (cmusphinx-en-us-8khz-5.2.tar.gz).
 The tar file will need to be unzipped first, and will include various different files that will need to be renamed and restructured.

+#### Speech Recognition Models

 - Catergorisation on image files that have gone through image classification (via. gloVe)
 - Video Object Recognition (via.
 ImageAI)
 - Categorisation on video files that have gone through video object recognition (via. gloVe)
 - Semantic Analysis on text extracted from images, audio or video (via.
 NLTK)

+### TL;DR (Running The App)
 The application is written mainly in python, but runs using various containers within Docker, composed from a single Docker Compose file.
 Each enrichment is either made from an initial python script that uses Flask as a web framework for sending requests, or from a pre created Docker image from Docker Hub.
 During testing, requests are made via Postman.

-### TL;DR (Installation)
-You will need both Docker and the used models/datasets as a prerequisite to run the application.
+**You will need both Docker and the enrichment models/datasets pre downloaded as a prerequisite to run the application.**
-The set up is very simple.
-Once you have downloaded the models and created the subdirectory for them and installed Docker, to run the application enter `docker-compose up --build` into your terminal from the root folder location (/tesseract).
-Most enrichments have been created from a python script that uses Flask to make requests, with the exception of the Metadata, OCR and NLP enrichments which use the following docker images, made available from Docker Hub:
-#### Docker Images used include:
-- Apache Tika
-- spaCy API
+1. Ensure you have Docker installed.
+You can download it [here](https://www.docker.com/products/docker-desktop).
+2. If you did not read through the enrichments, you need to make sure you have downloaded the appropriate models and datasets, and have set up your model structure accordingly.
+If you did, you can skip this step.
+    - Follow the [model setup](#model-setup) to create your model directory, and download the models for captioning.
+    - Download the other models and datasets for [classification](#classification-models), [categorisation](#categorisation-models), [text sentiment analysis](#sentiment-analysis-models), and [speech-recognition](#speech-recognition-models).
+3. Run `docker-compose build` from your terminal to build the application from the various images and python libraries specified in the Dockerfiles and requirement files.
+Ensure you are at the root folder location before running the command (/tesseract).
+4. Once the containers have been built, run `docker-compose up` to start the containers.
+You will see text output for each container as they start up.
+Give it a minute to fully load the containers.
+Usually video object recognition is last to start up, and you should see `Running on http://0.0.0.0:8181/ (Press CTRL+C to quit)` when it is ready.
+5. You can now send a binary file via a POST request using postman or any other service to `http://localhost:5001/` where `localhost` is the host number of your machine.
+The running terminal will show progress output and any potential errors.